Demons in Paradise

-Demons in Paradise is a 2017 trilingual Sri Lankan based documentary feature film written by Isabelle Marina and directed by Jude Ratnam in his directorial debut depicting the worst consequences for both Sinhalese and Tamils due to the 30 year long endured Sri Lankan Civil War.
+Demons in Paradise is a 2017 trilingual Sri Lankan based documentary feature film written by Isabelle Marina and directed by Jude Ratnam in his directorial debut depicting the worst consequences for both Sinhalese and Sri Lankan Tamils due to the 30 year long endured Sri Lankan Civil War.
 The portions of the film were mostly shot in Sri Lanka and was set in France.
 The film had its world premiere (special screening) during the 2017 Cannes Film Festival in May 2017 and was opened to highly positive reviews making it as an internationally acclaimed and recognised film.
 Jude Ratnam became the first Tamil filmmaker to openly criticise the Tamil Tigers through the plot of the documentary film and the film received criticism among Sri Lankan Jaffna Tamils for the storyline.

 Production

 It was revealed that it nearly took a decade to make and finish the process of this film and was speculated that this was the first recognised film of this genre to be made by a Sri Lankan local Tamil filmmaker.
 In the documentary film, the director himself blames the Tamil Tigers (LTTE) for many of the atrocities carried out in the Civil War.
 The director also revealed that this film was made in order to specify that when the war was coming to the end, he wanted his side (Tigers) to lose as the Civil War shown no mercy to whole Sri Lankans.